TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: Results

 \textbf{Evaluation Protocol:} We evaluated the rotation invariance of TreeLoc++ using \texttt{Venman02} as the database and \texttt{Venman03} as the query.
 To simulate viewpoint variation, we applied synthetic rotations to the database point clouds and DFIs.
 Yaw was varied from $-180^\circ$ to $180^\circ$ in $30^\circ$ steps, and roll and pitch were jointly varied from $-90^\circ$ to $90^\circ$ in $15^\circ$ steps.
 For each augmented database, we measured R@1 and quantified consistency via the Stability Ratio ($S$).

-\textbf{Results:} As shown in \tabref{tab:invariance_analysis} and \figref{fig:rotation_invariance}, all methods except TreeLoc++ failed under roll-pitch perturbations, despite remaining stable under yaw.
-MapClosure showed partial robustness to small tilts, but its accuracy deteriorated as perturbations increased.
+\textbf{Results:} As shown in \tabref{tab:invariance_analysis} and \figref{fig:rotation_invariance}, all methods except TreeLoc++ failed under roll-pitch perturbations. {HOTFormerLoc exhibited cyclic local peaks under yaw rotations at 90$^{\circ}$ intervals.} LoGG3D-Net and MapClosure showed partial robustness to small tilts, but their accuracy deteriorated as perturbations increased.
 In contrast, TreeLoc++ maintained high R@1 across all rotations, enabled by yaw-invariant TDH/PDH and 2D triangles, and axis-based alignment that stabilizes projections under tilt.
 These results confirm TreeLoc++'s robustness to severe viewpoint variations.